classgraph/classgraph/README.md

     fastClassPathScanner.classpathContentsModifiedSinceScan();
 ```

-The .match*() methods (e.g. .matchSubclassesOf()) take [MatchProcessors](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) as one of their arguments, which are single-method classes (i.e. FunctionalInterfaces).
+The `.match...()` methods (e.g. .matchSubclassesOf()) take [MatchProcessors](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) as one of their arguments, which are single-method classes (i.e. FunctionalInterfaces).
 Java 8 method references may also be used as FunctionalInterfaces, e.g. List::add:

 ```java
 List<Class<? extends Node>> collector = new ArrayList<>();